 Date: 17 March 2013

-Case Scenario: 39yo woman known to your emergency department with a long history of migraine headaches presents in her usual way.
+Case Scenario: A thirty-nine year-old woman known to your emergency department with a long history of migraine headaches presents in her usual way.
 There is nothing to suggest anything other than her typical migraine headache.
 You treat her successfully with IV fluids, DHE and metoclopramide.
 She is feeling much better and is ready for discharge.

 Background: More than 10% of people (6% men and 18% women) suffer from migraines.
 This condition represents a significant source of both medical costs and lost productivity.
 Direct costs are estimated at ~17 billion dollars a year.
 There are also indirect costs of about 15 billion dollars a year mainly due to missed work.
 Up to half of patients presenting to the ED with their migraines will “bounce-back” to the ED in a few days.
 Dexamethasone has been tried in randomized control trials to prevent bounce-backs.
 Giuliano et al did a good review on this topic in Postgraduate Medicine last year.

-Question: Can dexamethasone prevent migraine patients from bouncing back to the ED in the next few days?
+Question: Can dexamethasone prevent migraine patients from bouncing back to the emergency department in the next few days?